SongHaoru-max/Refined-TPP_Chat_Platform/README.md

   **Principle of Refined-TPP (*J. Am.
 Chem.
 Soc*.
 2025)**
 </div>

-But on the other hand, the Refined-TPP framework avoid parametric curve fitting, in other words, the observed stability of proteins mainly relys on the accuracy of sampling and data acquisition with lower statistical power compared with parametric analysis, technical replicates are recommended to partially smooth experiment noise and improve the reliability of ΔRm estimation; as well, biological replicates are recommend to verify the final results.
+But on the other hand, the Refined-TPP framework avoids parametric curve fitting, in other words, the observed stability of proteins mainly relys on the **accuracy of sampling and data acquisition** with lower statistical power compared to parametric analysis, **technical replicates are recommended to partially smooth experiment noise and improve the reliability of ΔRm estimation**; as well, **biological replicates are recommend to verify the final results**.
 However, the optimal experiment design ultimately depends on:

-- Biological objective of the study
+- **Biological objective** of the study
-- Avaliable experiment budget
+- **Avaliable experiment budget**
-- Desired statistical rigor
+- **Desired statistical rigor**

-to accommodate these practical considerations Chat-RefinedTPP Platform supports multiple experimental configurations built around the presence of:
+to accommodate these practical considerations, **Chat-RefinedTPP Platform supports multiple experimental configurations** built around the presence of:

-- Technical replicates
+- **Technical replicates**
-- Biological replicates
+- **Biological replicates**

-These combinations naturally lead to the 8-branch analysis architecture illustrated above, enabling researchers to select the appropriate workflow according to their experimental design.
+These combinations naturally lead to the **8-branch analysis architecture illustrated above**, enabling researchers to select the appropriate workflow according to their experimental design.

-Each branch is implemented as a standalone modular pipeline, invoked via its corresponding Python script as detailed below.
+Each branch is implemented as a standalone modular pipeline, invoked via its corresponding Python script as below.